AlexEngelhardt/cheatsheets/vim.md

 There is a search thingy available:
 Type `:help CTRL-G` then press Ctrl-D to see possible completions

+### Neovim help

+Use `leader s h` (leader being Space) for a pretty help search!

+Use `:Telescope help_tags` to search in some different way

+## Plugins

+### Telescope

+A fuzzy finder like deft in emacs, but for everything!
+Use `C-c` instead of pressing `Esc` 10 times to exit it.
+`:Telescope builtin` shows you what functions are built in.

+### Mason

+Syntax highlighting and more (?) via the LSP (?).
+You can install new languages, try adding R

+### Treesitter

+This is a "parsing library".
+It's most prominent feature is a syntax highlighter.
+But it does much more.
+E.g. repeatedly pressing C-Space selects ever bigger syntactical regions.
+You can jump to the next function definition, etc.
+See the `-- [[ Configure Treesitter ]]` part in kickstart-nvim.lua for some more features it provides.

 ## Vim as a language